GSP

 Tcl_Interp *interp (in)

-This procedure is typically invoked when a Tcl error occurs during “background processing” such as executing an event handler.
-When such an error occurs, the error condition is reported to Tcl or to a widget or some other C code, and there is not usually any obvious way for that code to report the error to the user.
-In these cases the code calls Tcl_BackgroundError with an interp argument identifying the interpreter in which the error occurred.
-At the time Tcl_BackgroundError is invoked, the interpreter's result is expected to contain an error message.
-Tcl_BackgroundError will invoke the command registered in that interpreter to handle background errors by the interp bgerror command.
-The registered handler command is meant to report the error in an application-specific fashion.
+This procedure is typically invoked when a Tcl exception (any return code other than TCL_OK) occurs during “background processing” such as executing an event handler.
+When such an exception occurs, the condition is reported to Tcl or to a widget or some other C code, and there is not usually any obvious way for that code to report the exception to the user.
+In these cases the code calls Tcl_BackgroundException with an interp argument identifying the interpreter in which the exception occurred, and a code argument holding the return code value of the exception.
+The state of the interpreter, including any error message in the interpreter result, and the values of any entries in the return options dictionary, is captured and saved.
+Tcl_BackgroundException then arranges for the event loop to invoke at some later time the command registered in that interpreter to handle background errors by the interp bgerror command, passing the captured values as arguments.
+The registered handler command is meant to report the exception in an application-specific fashion.
 The handler command receives two arguments, the result of the interp, and the return options of the interp at the time the error occurred.
 If the application registers no handler command, the default handler command will attempt to call bgerror to report the error.
-If an error condition arises while invoking the handler command, then Tcl_BackgroundError reports the error itself by printing a message on the standard error file.
+If an error condition arises while invoking the handler command, then Tcl_BackgroundException reports the error itself by printing a message on the standard error file.

-It is possible for many background errors to accumulate before the handler command is invoked.
-When this happens, each of the errors is processed in order.
-However, if the handle command returns a break exception, then all remaining error reports for the interpreter are skipped.
+It is possible for many background exceptions to accumulate before the handler command is invoked.
+When this happens, each of the exceptions is processed in order.
+However, if the handler command returns a break exception, then all remaining error reports for the interpreter are skipped.

 background, bgerror, error, interp